7 Best Tours in Cadiz

 Streets of Cadiz| ©santiago lopez-pastor

-If you are one of those who enjoy alternative tourism in Cadiz you will find excursions to suit your profile, as it is a city intermingled with myths and legends.
+If you are one of those who enjoy alternative tourism in Cadiz you will find tours to suit your profile, as it is a city intertwined with myths and legends.
 You can discover Cadiz's exciting past on guided tours of the old town and learn about the city's most incredible stories, involving sacrifices, murders, betrayals and tales of terror.

 On these tours, which start after sunset, you will visit the enigmatic Plaza de San Antonio, which is the epicentre of the city's celebrations, the Casino Gaditano, the oratory of San Felipe and the parish church of San Lorenzo.
 The guide will also tell you the legend about the construction of the Cathedral in the Pópulo neighbourhood and the tour will end in the Plaza San Juan de Dios, where the Inquisition tribunal was located.